Introduction

 initialize the wallet’s encryption keys.
 The encryption identity file name (or path) can

-be set with the keystore.encryption_identity
+be set with the keystore.encryption_identity config option.

-WARNING: For the first Zallet alpha release (0.1.0-alpha.1),
+WARNING: As of the latest Zallet alpha release (0.1.0-alpha.2),

 Identity kinds